 Memory and IOPS deduplication.
 A feature introduced in Parallels Cloud Server 6.0.
-By caching identical files in multiple Containers it helps eliminate memory and I/O bottlenecks and reduce the starting times of multiple similar Containers.
+By caching identical files in multiple Containers it helps save memory and IOPS on the Hardware Node.

 Parallels Virtuozzo Containers for Linux.
 An operating system virtualization solution allowing you to create multiple isolated Containers on a single physical server to share hardware, licenses, and management effort with maximum efficiency.